 So there will be a proforma invoice (PI) and a purchase order (PO).
 The PI is issued by the compressor vendor with a detailed compressor specification and prices, and at the same time, a PO, will be issued by the chemical company which states their agreement with the specifications, and prices and ordering for the manufacturing of compressors.

-PI and PO are important commercial documents.
+PO is an important commercial documents.

 Before the start of the manufacturing process, the chemical company will discuss and agree with the compressor manufacturer for inspection details.
 Normally, this process will be done through the inspection and test plan.